anyaevostinar/anyaevostinar.github.io/classes/361-f22/lab-sgp-starter.md

 * Try changing the mutation rate and/or amount of points associated with the task(s) and/or needed to reproduce and see how evolution changes
 * Study the `IO` and `Reproduce` instructions and try to make your own new instruction

+## Acknowledgements
+The starter code for this lab (and the associated homework assignment) was largely written by Sylvie Dirkswager, thanks Sylvie!